leanderkretschmer/redmine_calendar_subscription/README.md

-# Redmine Calendar Subscription Plugin
+# Redmine Calendar Subscription Plugin (Redmine 6)

-'Calendar Subscription' is a Redmine plugin that helps you keep an overview over the planned issues.
+'Calendar Subscription' is a Redmine plugin that helps you keep an overview over planned issues.

-It enhances the planning capabilities of Redmine to times and provides ICS calendar subscriptions for projects, filters or the entire Redmine installation.
+It enhances the planning capabilities of Redmine with times and provides ICS calendar subscriptions for projects, filters or the entire Redmine installation.

 ## Features

-* working iCalender (ICS) subscriptions of planned tickets
+* Working iCalendar (ICS) subscriptions of planned tickets
-* RSS-key based authentication
+* RSS-key based authentication and optional login-based access
 * due date is enhanced with planned finish time
 * start time is calculated from planned finish time and estimated hours
+* Admin setting to restrict who is allowed to subscribe (user picker)

 ## Getting the plugin